-Jackson County's population only grew by 0.15 percent in 2021 compared to .50 percent for the prior year.
-In comparison the State of Oregon grew by 0.21 percent.
-The District's population is expected to continue to moderately increase in the next 10 years.
-In 2021 Jackson County's population was 223,734 with the District encompassing 53,000 of those citizens.
-Staff will continue to work proactively with other governments and regional planning groups to ensure continue ability to serve this future population.
+It is anticipated that the District's population will continue to moderately increase over the next 10 years.
+In 2022 Jackson County's population was 221,644 with the District encompassing 57,463 of those citizens.
+Staff will continue to work proactively with other governments and regional planning groups to ensure the ability to serve this future population.
 This includes participating in neighborhood and street planning, emergency access and road construction planning processes, as well as evaluating and working across jurisdictional boundaries to ensure closest force response to population centers regardless of where city boundaries fall.